Patrick-Wagner/osmose/README.md

 ### Luarocks

-Osmose can alse be installed as a rock (OSX and Linux):
+Osmose can also be installed as a luarock (OSX and Linux):

 	luarocks install --server=http://ipese.github.io/osmose-install osmose